-It's one-hundred degrees—a sultry move into evening.
+It's one-hundred and a sultry move into evening.
 We

-slip inside and having nothing else to do, slice a baguette,
+slip inside and having nothing else to do

 We toast chilled cheers of summer white wine and stream

-Doc Martin in for a visit and he stays and tells a meandering tale
+Doc Martin in to visit; he stays and tells a meandering tale

 above and below the seaside village of Portwenn that ends